 GIVEN THE RICHNESS OF MEXICO’S GENETIC RESOURCES, BIOPIRACY IS A SERIOUS THREAT IN THE COUNTRY.

+Mexico has the world’s fourth most biologically diverse eco-system: every existing biome can be found in the country.
+The country also contains 34 of 36 identifiable eco-climates and 25 out of 28 categories of recognized soils, is home to 14.4% of all living species and is the region of origin of some 118 plant species.
 Protecting access to these copious genetic resources is a top priority for Mexico.
 Following the path taken by other countries which have established a system of access to their genetic resources, Mexico is exercising its authority to determine access to genetic resources at a time when several activities related to access to biological and genetic resources are taking place in prejudice of indigenous communities and in serious detriment of uses and traditional customs.
 Reported cases of biopiracy of Mexico’s biological and genetic resources include, most notably, that of Larry Proctor, a US citizen who brought a bag of commercial dry bean seeds from Mexico and took them back to the US.
 Proctor picked out the yellow-coloured bean, planted them and allowed them to self-pollinate.
 Selecting yellow seeds for several generations, he acquired a uniform and stable population of yellow bean seeds.
 On November 15 1996, Proctor applied for a patent for his yellow-coloured bean.
 After obtaining the patent in 1999, the inventor tried to sue Mexican bean importers for patent infringement for what essentially are yellow bean that have been grown in Mexico for centuries, developed by Mexican farmers and more recently by Mexican plant breeders.

 LEGAL PROVISIONS ON ACCESS TO GENETIC RESOURCES